JaronLendering/BareMetalPie/README.md

 ### BareMinimum
 In BareMinimum, I will put highly documented code of simple implementations for a UART connection and a blinking ACT light.
 This can be used as an easy to understand starting point if you do not want to follow an exact tutorial.

+### Advanced
+In Advanced, there are personal projects, not meant to be used as a tutorial, so they will be documented as much as I feel like documenting.

 ## General References
 All registers are explained in the <a href="https://datasheets.raspberrypi.com/bcm2711/bcm2711-peripherals.pdf">Broadcom 2711 documentation</a>.